Executive Board

 Board Members

-Connie graduated from the University of San Francisco in California, B.A.
+Connie graduated from the University of San Francisco in California with a B.A.
 Major in English.
-She took up M.S. communications coursework while teaching college freshmen at Polytechnic University of the Philippines Open University.
-At the same time, she was VP of the Pasig Chamber of Commerce & Industry and volunteer business mentor of the Philippines Business for Social Progress’ Corporate Volunteers for Enterprise Development.
+She took up M.S. communications coursework while teaching college freshmen at the Polytechnic University of the Philippines Open University.
+At the same time, she was VP of the Pasig Chamber of Commerce & Industry and volunteer business mentor of the Philippines Business for Social Progress Corporate Volunteers for Enterprise Development.
 She was credited for helping turn business around for a couple of small and medium businesses in Central Luzon.

 Divine Calo, Treasurer & Finance Committee Chair